luna-hq/luna/README.md

 $ lunactl -p "SELECT id, email FROM users LIMIT 5;"
 ```

-You can build and run Luna using Docker and Docker Compose:
+You can also build and run Luna using Docker and Docker Compose:

 ```sh
 # Build the Docker image